 We are passionate about demonstrating the love of God to Nepalis through the life-changing work of INF.

 John Reynolds is CEO of the INF/UK office.
-He works with a team of full-time and part-time staff: Lata Shrestha (Programmes Manager), Olly Du Croz (Marketing and Communications Manager), Emma White (Trusts and Philanthropy Manager), Phil Smith (Trusts and Programmes Funding Officer), Esther Whitehorn (Marketing Assistant), Peixin Lui (known as Percy, Finance Manager) and Lisa Richards (John’s PA).
-The team is also supported by Judith Mackay (Volunteer).
+He works with a team of full-time and part-time staff: Lata Shrestha (Programmes Manager), Olly Du Croz (Marketing and Communications Manager), Emma White (Trusts and Philanthropy Manager), Phil Smith (Trusts and Programmes Funding Officer), Esther Whitehorn (Marketing Assistant), and Peixin Liu (known as Percy, Finance Manager).

 INF/UK is based in Birmingham, and is part of the wider INF family.

 “To be able to do what you enjoy every day, and feel you are contributing to the wellbeing of others, is a privilege few people enjoy.
 I am one of those fortunate few people.
 Add to this the even rarer privilege of being able to express my Christian faith through my work and you get a sense of why I think I have one of the best jobs in the world.
 I cannot commend INF too highly to you, and I encourage you to engage and support it at whatever level you are able.”